 I think of Zouk as the West Coast Swing (WCS) of the latin social dance world.
 If you think WCS is smooth then you will love Zouk!
 Zouk can be as structured (good for beginners) or as free form as you would like.
 DJs create Zouk songs from a wide variety of musical genres so that the range of emotion and feeling Zouk can portray is limitless.
 One of my favorite dance videos is Carlos and Fernanda da Silva dancing Zouk to a Viennese Waltz song!
 Zouk is normally danced with a slow, quick, quick rhythm, but once you are comfortable it can be modified to fit anything.
 It is an art and is malleable and adaptable by definition.

 There you have it.
 4 reasons I think Brazilian Zouk should be your next dance.
-To get you started, I invite you to join us in February; Tuesdays at 6:30pm for Spotlight's first beginning Brazilian Zouk class.
+To get you started, I invite you to join us this summer; Tuesdays at 6:30pm for Brazilian Zouk class.
 All levels welcome.
 No partner necessary.
-Let us know if you can make it! https://www.facebook.com/events/158961521412737/
+Bring your friends!
+Let us know if you can make it! https://www.facebook.com/events/2095390140717040/

 $50 5 class pass